 As a Team Leader for a club, you take on certain responsibilities for the paddlers from your club before, during and after the regatta weekend.
-This covers several areas including:
+This covers several areas, including:

-- ensuring paddlers hold a current SCA/CNI/Canŵ Cymru or Paddle UK 'On the water' membership before submitting their entries. - submitting and paying for entries. - attending the Team Leaders online meeting on the Tuesday evening before the regatta. - monitoring the Team Leaders Broadcast WhatsApp group. - briefing your paddlers about regatta rules and informing the parents/guardians of Juniors of these where appropriate. - ensuring that all your club paddlers have achieved the relevant standard (time and proficiency) to compete at National Regattas. - ensuring that all paddlers are able to swim at least 50 metres. - ensuring that paddlers are suitably dressed for the conditions prevailing at the time of the event. - ensuring that paddlers entered for events are competent to handle the prevailing conditions and can manoeuvre their craft.
+- ensuring paddlers hold a current SCA/CNI/Canŵ Cymru or Paddle UK 'On the water' membership before submitting their entries. - submitting and paying for entries. - attending the Team Leaders online meeting on the Tuesday evening before the regatta. - monitoring the Team Leaders Broadcast WhatsApp group. - briefing your paddlers about regatta rules and informing the parents/guardians of Juniors of these where appropriate. - ensuring that all your club paddlers have achieved the relevant standard (time and proficiency) to compete at National Regattas. - ensuring that all paddlers are able to swim at least 50 metres. - ensuring that paddlers are suitably dressed for the conditions prevailing at the time of the event.

+- ensuring that paddlers entered for events are competent to handle the prevailing conditions and can manoeuvre their craft.
 All paddlers must have been taught what to do in the event of capsize. - ensuring that boats racing from your club carry additional buoyancy and are water worthy. - ensuring that all paddlers wear buoyancy aids when requested by the Competition Committee in adverse weather conditions. - ensuring that paddlers are on the water with enough time to make their start times, visibly wearing their club colours and displaying the correct lane number for their race. - resolving issues that are raised by the Competition Committee.
-Where required, you will be asked to come to the top of the Finish Tower (via the external stairs), you will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents/incidents involving attendees from your club that have occurred during the regatta. - advising Juniors D's who have been promoted that they need to become Paddle UK members and update the paddler database with their membership number. - encouraging paddlers to shower after using the Regatta Course and ensure that all cuts and abrasions are covered with waterproof plasters before proceeding on the water.
+Where required, you will be asked to come to the top of the Finish Tower (via the external stairs).
+You will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents/incidents involving attendees from your club that have occurred during the regatta. - advising Juniors D paddlers who have been promoted that they need to become Paddle UK members and update the paddler database with their membership number. - encouraging paddlers to shower after using the Regatta Course and ensure that all cuts and abrasions are covered with waterproof plasters before proceeding on the water.
 An NWSC guide to water-related illness is available from the NWSC reception desk.

-You will be responsible for ensuring that your club's entry fees are paid a soon as possible after the entry deadline, these must be paid no later than 15:00 on the Day before the regatta.
+You will be responsible for ensuring that your club's entry fees are paid as soon as possible after the entry deadline.
+These must be paid no later than 15:00 on the Day before the regatta.

-As these regattas cost a lot of money to run, we need to ensure that entry fees are paid promptly.
+As these regattas cost a lot of money to run, we must ensure that entry fees are paid promptly.
 If payment isn't received by 15:00 the Day before the regatta, your paddlers will not be able to compete.
+Entries made without the correct fees being paid before the regatta can be charged an additional £5 per seat as a late payment surcharge.

-If the regatta, or part of the regatta, must be cancelled or is delayed due to weather conditions, or other circumstances outside of our control, unfortunately, we will not be able to refund entry fees.
+If the regatta, or part of the regatta, must be cancelled or is delayed due to weather conditions or other circumstances outside of our control, unfortunately, we will not be able to refund entry fees.